 He also spent extensive time in professional football, landing in the NFL with the Kansas City Chiefs in 2003, and competed in the Arena Football League with the New Jersey Red Dogs and Carolina Cobras and AFL2 with the Norfolk Nighthawks and Albany Firebirds.

-Baker will serve in the Bill Walsh NFL Minority Coaching Fellowship with the Detroit Lions in August, 2015.
+Baker served in the Bill Walsh NFL Minority Coaching Fellowship with the Detroit Lions during the 2015 preseason camp and will serve again in 2016, this time with the New York Giants.
 The annual fellowship was launched in 1987 and is aimed to create more job opportunities for minority coaches.

 Baker and his wife, Theresa, have a son, Khari, and daughters Kaila and Khloe.